CaSToRC-CyI/eurocc2_Supercomputing_for_all/Guides/g03_Cyclone_File Transfer.md

 - **Usage Tips**:
   - Store SSH keys, environment setup files, and small codebases.
   - Avoid storing large datasets or temporary files here.
+  - The home path can also be displayed by using the `$HOME` variable.

 ---